Moist open woodlands where it can form dense stands.

 Bracken fern has been associated with a variety of different syndromes in animals and people, the best recognized of which include:

-4. Digestive tract cancers are quite common in certain societies where bracken fern is is regulary eaten.
-The young fronds ('fiddle heads'), that have the highest concentration of the carcinogen ptaquilaside, are a delicacy of some Oriental peoples.
-Ptaquiloside is a carcinogen found found in the roots and new shoots of bracken.
+4. Digestive tract cancers are quite common in certain societies where bracken fern is frequently eaten.
+The young fronds ('fiddle heads'), that have the highest concentration of the carcinogen ptaquilaside, are a delicacy among some groups.
+Ptaquiloside is a carcinogen found in the roots and new shoots of bracken.
 The prevalence of esophageal and stomach cancers is disproportionately high in those eating bracken fronds on a regular basis.

 Large quantities of bracken fern must be consumed over a period of weeks to induce poisoning.
 Horses eating hay containing 3-5% bracken for 30 days will be affected.
 The dried bracken in hay remains toxic.

 Ptaquilosides are present in many other species of fern that have been tested.
 Lactating cows grazing bracken will pass the ptaquiloside through the milk, which poses a potential risk to people drinking the milk